up42/up42-py/docs/structure.md

     === "Workflow"

-        The workflow class enables you to configure and run a workflow.
+        The Workflow class enables you to configure and run a workflow.
+A workflow is a sequence of data blocks and processing blocks.
+It defines an order of operations that start with a data block, which may be followed by up to five processing blocks.

-        To create a new workflow, use the following:

         ```python
         project = up42.initialize_project(project_id="68567134-27ad-7bd7-4b65-d61adb11fc78")

         workflow = project.create_workflow(name="new_workflow")
         ```

-        To use an existing workflow, use the following:

         ```python
         workflow = up42.initialize_workflow(